-Athletes and outdoors men everywhere rely on Under Armour to outfit them with superb quality clothing and apparel.
-Since 1996, the brand has been producing a wide variety of sports clothing, quickly becoming a company able to rival the likes of giants such as Nike and Adidas.
+Athletes and outdoorsmen everywhere rely on Under Armour to outfit them with superb quality clothing and apparel.
+Since 1996, the Under Armour Logo and brand has been producing a wide variety of sports clothing, quickly becoming a company able to rival the likes of giants such as Nike and Adidas.
 Through great branding and even better products, Under Armour has risen to the top of the sports apparel industry.
-In this article, we’ll look at the history of the brand as well as the significant role Under Armour’s logo has played in their success.
+In this article, we’ll look at the history of the brand, as well as the significant role, Under Armour’s logo has played in their success.

 Today, however, Under Armour could certainly afford the buy out any number they choose.
 The brand netted $232.6 million in 2015 and has been the go-to apparel for some of the biggest sports stars in the world today.
 Soon after the company’s inception, even the likes of Nike, Adidas, and Reebok began following Under Armour’s lead, releasing their own versions of moisture-wicking shirts.